DavidRConnell/latex_documentation/README.md

 		\inputsection[optional name]{filename}
 	\end{document}

-In the main file.
-If no optional name is included the section will be named as the capitalized file name otherwise the optional name is used.
+If no optional name is included, the section will be named as the capitalized file name otherwise the optional name is used.
 In addition to the plain `\inputsection` macro, a star version (i.e.
 `\inputsection*{filename}`) exist which does not add a section header.